Feature First

 I Saw the TV Glow / Image Courtesy of A24

-I Saw the TV Glow poses this very real phenomenon that many queer teenagers and young adults experience: projecting our lives onto very niche media.
+I Saw the TV Glow poses this very real phenomenon that many queer teenagers and young adults experience: projecting their lives onto very niche media.
 When there’s no meaning to be found in life, it feels good to have something to yourself, to say that you feel seen by this TV show or movie or book or manga because it may have implicitly queer themes.

 The film takes this theme further by literally giving Owen the opportunity to become who he really is if he takes the plunge to leave the Midnight Realm, the realm controlled by Mr. Melancholy (Emma Portner), The Pink Opaque’s big bad, and go inside the TV show.
 And he, unfortunately, lets that chance pass him by multiple times.